 The process/act of releasing the string, i.e. actually shooting the bow.

 The piece of the arrow which clips on to the string and which prevents the arrow falling off the bow.

-The grooves for the string loops at the ends of the limbs, which keeps the string in place on the bow.
+The pair of grooves for the string loops at the extreme ends of the limbs, which keeps the string in place on the bow.

 The position on the string where the arrow attaches, identified by a pair of brass or fibre markers.

 The pair of markers, either side of the 'Nocking Point'.
 Sometimes made of brass, but more commonly made of cotton thread or dental-floss.

 The front tip of the arrow - which can be an insert or an over-fit, and is much sturdier than the shaft.